 The University reserves the right to enter students' living areas to respond to emergencies, to perform routine maintenance work, to maintain an environment that ensures the health, safety and welfare of all residents, and to enforce University policies and/or federal, state, and local laws and regulations.

-With appropriate prior authorization from the Vice President for Student Life or designee, searches may be conducted:
+With appropriate prior authorization from the Assistant Vice President for Student Life or designee, searches may be conducted:

 - On students and their possessions while on University property;